ajrgodfrey/WriteR/Documentation/HotKeys.md

 The syntax for figures, URLs, email addresses, and a header (preamble)  is inserted using the hot keys Ctrl+Shift in conjunction with the initial letter.

+To comment out a selection, or just insert the delimiters for a comment, use Alt+Shift+#